Skip to main content

 Dolby Atmos for Headphones

-However, it’s not free, unless you get it bundled with a pair of gaming headset.
-You have to download the Dolby Access app, inside which you can purchase the license for $15.
-Thankfully there is a free 7-day trial to find out if it suits your needs.
+However, it’s not free unless you get it bundled with a gaming headset.
+You have to download the Dolby Access app.
+Inside it, you can purchase the license for $15.
+Thankfully there is a free 7-day trial to test it if it suits your needs.

 DTS Sound Unbound Microsoft Windows app